zzdglz/OOP_QA/skills.md

 instead of

 >for(int i =  0; i < 10; i++)

+because i++ creates a copy of the object, which, when not needed, is suboptimal.

 ## Use bit operations
 When the operation involves powers of two, the bit operation can be used to solve the problem.